microsoftgraph/xamarin-csharp-snippets-sample/README.md

 We'd love to get your feedback about the Microsoft Graph Snippets Sample for Xamarin.Forms project.
 You can send your questions and suggestions to us in the [Issues](https://github.com/MicrosoftGraph/xamarin-csharp-snippets-sample/issues) section of this repository.

 Your feedback is important to us.
 Connect with us on [Stack Overflow](http://stackoverflow.com/questions/tagged/office365+or+microsoftgraph).
 Tag your questions with [MicrosoftGraph].

+<a name="contributing"></a>
+## Contributing ##

+If you'd like to contribute to this sample, see CONTRIBUTING.MD.

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 <a name="additional-resources"></a>
 ## Additional resources ##